michelegz/astro-web-indexer/README.md

 5.  **Access the Application**
     - Open your browser and navigate to http://localhost:2080 (or the port you configured in `.env`).
 The first indexing process will start automatically in the background.

+ > **Note:** If you need remote access always use a VPN or configure a reverse proxy via nginx.
+Don't directly expose the application port to public internet.

 ## ⚙️ Configuration